icyJoseph/state-with-deps/README.md

 With React's Strict Mode on, this counts four times `App: 0`.
 With Strict Mode off, it counts two times.

-The point here is that data changes inside the `setTimeout` to a different piece of data, that just happens to have the same length.
+The point here is that data changes inside the `setTimeout` to a different list, that just happens to have the same length.

 To bail out from the update, we need to return the same reference, for example by doing `prev => prev` on `setData`.